cern-sis/react-formule/formule-demo/README.md

 ### The easy way

-Run `yarn link-local` in react-formule, then run `yarn link-local-lib` and `yarn install` in formule-demo.
-To run the playground app, execute `yarn dev` and visit `localhost:3030`.
-You will see any changes in react-formule immediately in the playground app.
+Simply run `yarn install` and `yarn dev` in react-formule and visit `localhost:3030`.
+You will see any changes in react-formule immediately in the demo app.

+**Note:** If you look at `formule-demo/vite.config.local.ts` you will see an alias for `react-formule`.
+What this does is essentially equivalent to using `yarn link` with `./src/index.ts` as entry point.

 ### The advanced way

-Another option (if you want to test the actual bundle, or if you want to link react-formule to a more complex application, which can be trickier) would be to use [yalc](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiEh4L_nMuCAxWG6gIHHYMAB38QFnoECAsQAQ&url=https%3A%2F%2Fgithub.com%2Fwclr%2Fyalc&usg=AOvVaw0iR17wRcI1T2OQnWaU1BUh&opi=89978449).
-Run `yarn build` and `yalc publish` in react-formule, then run `yalc add react-formule` in formule-demo.
-If you make changes in react-formule and want to update formule-demo with those changes, run `yarn build` and `yalc push` in react-formule, and then `yarn dev --force` in formule-demo.
-Read the yalc docs for more info.
+If you want to test the actual bundle or if you want to link react-formule to a more complex application and you find any issues with the above approach, you can **comment out the alias** mentioned above, run `yarn link` in react-formule and then `yarn link react-formule` in formule-demo.
+This will point to the formule bundle, so you will need to build formule.

-For more confort, you can also run `yarn build:watch` in react-formule, which will rebuild the bundle and push the changes to yalc automatically.
-For even more automation, you can use [vite-plugin-restart](https://github.com/antfu/vite-plugin-restart) in formule-demo (or in your own project using react-formule and Vite) and watch the bundle file inside of the `.yalc` folder, so that the Vite dev server is automatically reloaded once the new bundle is published.
-This advanced option is what we use to quickly test formule changes inside [CAP](https://github.com/cernanalysispreservation/analysispreservation.cern.ch).
+To make the dev experience more confortable you can run `yarn build:watch` in react-formule, which will be triggered after any change to the formule code and will rebuild the bundle.
+For even more automation, you can use [vite-plugin-restart](https://github.com/antfu/vite-plugin-restart) in formule-demo (or in your own project using react-formule and Vite) and watch the bundle file inside `react-formule/dist/react-formule.js`, so that the Vite dev server is automatically reloaded once the new bundle is built (otherwise you would have to run `vite dev --force` yourself every time).